-The ‘Job Nomad’ stereotype hasn’t really disappeared, however, it shall move from one generation to the other.
-It wouldn’t be a surprise if Gen-Zers take that tag in the near future.
+The ‘Job Nomad’ stereotype hasn’t disappeared.
+However, it shall move from one generation to the other.
+It won’t be a surprise if Gen-Zers take that tag shortly.

 7. Baby boomers will make a comeback

-But why are baby boomers really making a comeback?
-Not only is it happening because the jobs are not as ‘physically daunting’ as they were before, but also because they bring a vast amount of knowledge with them.
-Many baby boomers are also seeking jobs because they couldn’t plan their ‘fairy tale retirement plan’ which has forced them back to work.
+But why are baby boomers making a comeback?
+Not only is it happening because the jobs are not as 'physically daunting' as they were before, but also because they bring a vast amount of knowledge with them.
+Many baby boomers are also seeking jobs because they couldn't plan their' fairy tale retirement plan', forcing them back to work.

 8. Automation will make jobs easier & not gulp them down